MasDennis/rajawali3d.org/src/content/getting-started/0.9/21-fog/index.md

 ![Fog](http://www.rozengain.com/files/rajawali/rajawali-fog.jpg)

-So here’s fog.
-There’s not much to it.
+So here's fog.
+There's not much to it.
 The most important thing is to enable fog on the `RajawaliRenderer`:
 ```
 setFogEnabled(true);
 ```
-It’s important that you do this before creating any materials.
-If you don’t there will be no fog.
+It's important that you do this before creating any materials.
+If you don't there will be no fog.
 This has to do with shader optimisation.

 The other fog parameters can be set on the camera:
 ```